Plating with Pride since 1955

 Black Oxide is a surface treatment which forms an oxide coating on the surface of steels and stainless steels which is black.
 It’s main application is to change the color of the steel without risk of chipping or peeling where a coating of oil is permissible.
 Black oxide has no corrosion protective properties on it’s own, but it does make a superior surface for the application of oil to keep the surface from rusting.
 Common uses for black oxide are tooling, small screws for consumer goods, engine parts and firearms.

-The hot black oxide treatent is a better black oxide coating in both function and appearance; however, when the part does not fit into the processing bath, the cold process is a good alternative.
-The cold black oxide process does not work for stainless steels.
+The hot black oxide treatment is a better black oxide coating in both function and appearance; however, when the part does not fit into the processing bath, the cold process is a good alternative.

 Our process for stainless steels works best for with 300 series stainless.